Uppsala östra railway station

-Uppsala Östra station (Uppsala East) is a heritage railway station in Uppsala, Sweden.
+Uppsala östra railway station (abbreviated Uppsala Ö) is a heritage railway station in Uppsala, Sweden.
 It was originally located on Storgatan, about 100 meters from Uppsala Central Station.
 The station served as the western terminus of the Uppsala-Lenna Railway and later the Stockholm-Roslagen Railway, before becoming the main station for the heritage railway Upsala-Lenna Jernväg.

 History

 Originally, Lennakatten's station in Uppsala was located at the intersection of Storgatan and Roslagsgatan.
 The first station building was completed in November 1876 and was entirely made of wood.
 It was replaced in 1935 by a larger station building constructed in the functionalist style, which was popular at the time.
 By then, the population of Uppsala had increased from 13,000 in 1876 to over 33,000.
 This station building remained in use until 1971.

 Freight transport was an important source of income for ULJ and SRJ (the companies operating the railway until 1959).
 Since there was a connection to SJ's mainline trains in Uppsala, some cargo from ULJ/SRJ trains was transferred to SJ’s network.
 Due to the difference in track gauge, cargo had to be manually reloaded for many years between ULJ/SRJ narrow-gauge wagons and SJ’s standard-gauge wagons at a transfer platform.
 This requirement was eliminated in 1955 when a ramp was built, allowing standard-gauge wagons to be loaded onto narrow-gauge transporter wagons.